py-why/causaltune/README.md

 ## Quick Start

-The causaltune package can be used like a scikit-style estimator:
+The CausalTune package can be used like a scikit-style estimator:

 ```Python
 from causaltune import CausalTune